-Life insurance is an important part of overall financial planning both for new investors and seniors.
-As people age, one key goal for many is to ensure that loved ones are taken care of financially should the unexpected occur.
+Life insurance for seniors is an important part of overall financial planning both for new investors and seniors.
+As we get older, one key goal for many of us is to ensure that our family will be financially secure when the unexpected ultimately occurs.

-Life insurance is also one of the most important purchases that you’ll ever purchase for your family.
-It’s the best way to ensure that you don’t leave your loved ones with a massive amount of debt and unpaid expenses.
-No having life insurance could put your family in a difficult situation if something tragic were to happen to you.
+Purchasing life insurance is often considered one of the best ways to ensure that we don’t leave our loved ones with a large amount of debt and unmanageable ongoing monthly expenses.
+Without proper life insurance protection, you will be putting your family in a bind if something unforeseen were to happen to you.

 There are many life insurance policy options for seniors today that can provide affordable coverage to meet a wide variety of different needs.
-Prior to shopping for life insurance, seniors should have an idea of their specific needs, as well as what types of plans are available for them.
+Before shopping for life insurance, seniors should have an idea of their specific needs, as well as what types of plans are available for them.

 Why Seniors Need Life Insurance

-Life insurance can serve numerous needs for seniors.
-First, proceeds may be used to help a surviving spouse or other loved ones in paying rent or mortgage, as well as for other everyday ongoing living expenses.
+Life insurance for seniors helps serve numerous needs.
+First, proceeds may be used to help a surviving spouse or other loved ones in paying the rent or mortgage, as well as for other critical everyday ongoing living expenses.

-The benefits of life insurance can also be used for paying off:
+The benefits of life insurance for seniors can use the money to:

-- Final expenses such as a funeral and burial costs
+- Final expenses for a funeral and burial costs

 - A future college fund for children or grandchildren